isomerpages/mse-zerowaste/pages/reduce.md

 breadcrumb: Reduce
 ---

-### By reducing our waste and diverting recyclable materials from the rubbish chute, we send less to the landfill and length its lifespan
+### The best way to reduce our waste is to simply consume less.
+By reducing our waste and diverting recyclable materials from the rubbish chute, we send less to the landfill and extend its lifespan.

 **Tips to reduce waste at home**